frappe/frappe_io/frappe_io/www/frappejs/docs/models/singles.md

 # Single Documents

 Single doctypes have only one instance.
-They are useful for using DocTypes as views or for settings.
+They are useful for storing DocType settings.

 To make a Single DocType, set the `isSingle` property as true.